Natkuma01/ProvenanceGuard/README.md

 *   **0.76 or higher:** High-Confidence Human.

 ### Test Cases Used for Validation
-We tested the formula with real examples to make sure the scores vary correctly:
+Test the formula with real examples to make sure the scores vary correctly:
 1.  **AI Test Case (Final Score: 0.52)**
     *   *Text:* A formal block with words like *"furthermore"* and perfect grammar.
     *   *Result:* Labeled as AI.